sunrise-choir/ssb-flumeview-sql/README.md

     - can see that using ssb-legacy-msg is a promising path, (what to do with content is the big unknown) but I expect it to be slow.
 All I need is a fast parse and throw into an object.
     - How do I use the vanilla json parser?
       - Can I embed a serde_json::Value inside another struct?
+        - don't think this help because I need to deserialize an arbitray thing
+      - How do I mostly parse a into a known shape and then hand off an unknown chunk to a visitor?
+        - what's the api for a visitor?

   - finish exposing the bindings and call it done.
     - clmr
     - code docs